pimoroni/Picade-Sketch/update/README.md

 #Picade Updater

-This is a BETA release of the Picade updater.
-It's been tested on a few units so far, but use with caution.

-The supplied hex file will always be the latest build of the Picade software.
+The supplied `picade.hex` hex file will always be the latest stable build of the Picade software.

-Don't use this method to update your Picade PCB with any other firmware unless you're equipepd to recover the bootloader!
+Don't use this method to update your Picade PCB with any other firmware other than the ones we supply, unless you're equipepd to recover the bootloader!

-For use with 2015 Picade boards only.
+*For use with 2015 Picade boards only.*

 ##Firmware Files